PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

     			}
 ```

 *6.* Create a function for the consumption of *Virtual Goods*, this will use the [ConsumeVirtualGoodRequest](/API Documentation/Request API/Store/ConsumeVirtualGoodRequest.md).
-The *ConsumeVirtualGoodRequest* needs a *quantity* and *Short code* of the item to be consumed.
+The *ConsumeVirtualGoodRequest* needs a *quantity* and *Short Code* of the item to be consumed.

 ```
     	private function ConsumeItem():void